sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 `dzil build`

 Cool!
 Now you have a new version of your module to really annoy friends and family by shouting "HELLO, WORLD!" at them.

-You'll also notice that version 0.001 is still laying around.
+Notice that version 0.001 is still laying around.
 You can quickly clean things up with `dzil clean` and then run `dzil build` again to get version 0.002 back.
 Then run `dzil install` so the other modules on your machine can take advantage of your new "shout_hw" funciton.
 We are going to use this module later so make sure you install it.

 Are you impressed with `Dist::Zilla`, yet?
 Maybe if you are brand new to distribution building you are excited but the truth is this is all pretty ho-hum stuff to more experienced developers.
-Don't worry, some more impressive tricks will soon be covered.
-We have to ensure everyone can walk before we teach them to run.
+Don't worry, we'll cover more impressive tricks soon.
+We have to ensure everyone can walk before teaching them to run.

 ## Some Deeply Profound and Meaningful Reflections on Taming the `Dist::Zilla` Beast